padmasharma/padmasharma.github.io/index.md

 <p><font size="3"><i>The views expressed herein are my own and do not represent the views of the Federal Reserve Bank of Kansas City or the Federal Reserve System.</i></font></p>

 I am an Economist at the Federal Reserve Bank of Kansas City.
-I completed my PhD in Economics from the University of California at Irivne in June 2019.
+I completed my PhD in Economics from the University of California at Irvine in June 2019.
 My research interests span the union of two fields - Econometrics and Financial Economics and involve the development of Econometric methods that address research questions pertaining to banking and financial stability.

 __Research Interests__: Econometrics, Financial Economics, Computational Statistics and Macroeconomics